Modifying a model to use with EnSRF#

 Warning

 The variable outputs2inputs can have a complex behaviour in the case of complex chemical schemes, or when models are flexible in terms of needed inputs to transport a given species.
-Defining this variable thus need thorough though before starting.
-Do not hesitate to contact the core team to help you
+Defining this variable thus need thorough thought before starting.
+Do not hesitate to contact the core team to help you.

 Perturbing the behaviour of the model#